openlibhums/memory-alpha/content/pages/support/analytics/article-metrics.md

 ### COUNTER’s focus on institutional metrics

 COUNTER has historically been focused on showing usage attributable to a particular institution, so that the institution’s subscription cost for paywalled content can be justified.
-This is why some of the most widely used COUNTER reports omit “Open” and “Free to read” content.
+This is why some of the most widely used COUNTER reports omit "Open" and "Free to read" content.

-There are some reports that include “Open” and “Free to read” content, but these reports are less meaningful if the usage cannot be attributed to an institution, according to libraries we have worked with in the past.
+There are some reports that include "Open" and "Free to read" content, but these reports are less meaningful if the usage cannot be attributed to an institution, according to libraries we have worked with in the past.

 As a diamond open-access platform, Janeway does not track readers’ institutions.
 Readers are not required to log into anything, and we avoid making inferences about IP addresses.
 As a result, we would not be able to provide institution data in any COUNTER reports, were we to implement the standard.
 This is one of the main reasons we have not yet implemented COUNTER.